 About Puerto Rock Steady

-Puerto Rock Steady (PRS) is an annual, boutique music and dance festival held in Isabela, Puerto Rico.
-Founded and presented by Hip-Hop pioneer, Richard “Crazy Legs” Colón of the legendary Rock Steady Crew, the 3-day event brings together dance, music, art, wellness and culture, all amid a picturesque, tropical-island setting.
+Puerto Rock Steady (PRS) is an annual multi-genre music, dance and arts festival in Isabela, Puerto Rico.
+Presented by Hip Hop pioneer, Richard “Crazy Legs” Colón of the legendary Rock Steady Crew, the unique 3-day vacation experience is held on the beautiful northwest side of Puerto Rico, and includes nightly concerts and live performances, daily beach parties with all-day live DJ sets, dance and wellness workshops, dance competitions, and educational and mentoring programs—all amid a picturesque, tropical-island setting.

 ABOUT RICHARD “CRAZY LEGS” COLÓN

 Richard “Crazy Legs” Colón is a Bronx-born, Puerto Rican dancer, educator and pioneer recognized and respected globally for his Hip Hop and humanitarian contributions.
 Described as the most iconic Latino figure in Hip Hop history, Colón is the longtime President of legendary dance group, Rock Steady Crew and founder of Backspin Productions, which produces the annual Rock Steady Crew Anniversaries in New York City, as well as Rock Steady For Life, a non-profit organization created in the devastating aftermath of Hurricane Maria and committed to providing relief to the people of Puerto Rico.
 Since September 2017, Colón’s relief efforts have:

 Provided 195,000+ people all over the island with access to clean drinking water, in partnership with Waves For Water and Red Bull

 Provided 3000 solar lamps to inland areas and the deaf community on the island, in partnership with MPOWERD

 Provided hygienic supplies, basic meds and antibiotics to families on the island